Urology-Textbook.com

 Analgesia:

-Analgesics with a combination of NSAIDs and opioids.
-An epidural anesthesia facilitates postoperative pain management.
+With epidural anesthesia, and, if necessary, with a combination of NSAIDs and opioids.

 Complications of Retroperitoneal Lymphadenectomy

-Post-chemotherapy RLA harbors significantly more complications than primary RLA in stage I–II germ cell tumor for lymph node staging (Baniel et al., 1995) (Baniel et al., 1994).
+Post-chemotherapy RLA harbors significantly more complications than primary RLA in stage I–II germ cell tumor (Baniel et al., 1995) (Baniel et al., 1994).

 Retrograde Ejaculation After Retroperitoneal Lymphadenectomy:

 In order to avoid retrograde ejaculation, it is important to respect the modified dissection field (see above) and to identify and preserve the sympathetic ganglia and emerging nerve fibers.
-This is often not possible in surgery after chemotherapy and a high rate of retrograde ejaculation can be expected.
+Nerve-sparing is often not possible in surgery after chemotherapy, and retrograde ejaculation is a significant risk.
 The results are more favorable for the primary nerve-sparing RLA with less than 5% retrograde ejaculation.

 Injury to Neighboring Organs